What are Your Rights as a (Residential) Landlord?

 A: If the property has no value, you may discard it.
-If the property has value, you must give notice to the tenant that they must pick up the property within 30 days or the property will be deemed abandoned.
-If the tenant does not claim the property within the time period in the notice, you may dispose of it in any manner which you deem reasonable and proper.
-You must store the property during the 30-day period in a safe location and use reasonable care to protect the property.
+If the property has value, you must give notice to the tenant that they must pick up the property within a specified time set forth in the notice or the property will be deemed abandoned.
+If the tenant does not remove the property within the time period in the notice or within 15 days after delivery or mailing of the notice (whichever is later), you may dispose of it in any manner which you deem reasonable and proper.
+You must store the property during the time limitation period in a safe location and use reasonable care to protect the property.
 If the tenant removes the personal property, you may charge the tenant a reasonable storage amount and other costs accrued under the rental agreement.

 Q: What are my tenant’s obligations?

 A: Your tenant must keep the living area clean and safe, dispose of trash properly, keep plumbing fixtures clean, use facilities safely, avoid deliberate or careless damage to the premises, avoid disturbing other tenants and comply with lease provisions and valid rules and regulations.

 Q: What if my tenant does not comply with these obligations?

 A: If the noncompliance can be remedied by repair, replacement or cleaning, you may give written notice to the tenant that if the defect is not cured within 10 days or, in the case of an emergency, as promptly as conditions require, you as landlord will take the necessary action and add the cost to the rent.
 The lease will not terminate.